olivierlangelaar/markdown-cv/index.md

 Senior developer at a dutch crowdfunding platform.
 Working here has taught me how to work in larger teams, how to work agile, perfecting our build chain, building and maintaining our private cloud.
 Containerizing the application.
 Optimizing application performance speed.
 Automating build processes.

-- Frontend development (Polymer, lit-element, React, PWA, Node, ES6, Gulp, CSS, Stylus, WCT, Mocha, Chai)
+- Frontend development (Polymer, lit-element, React, PWA, Node, ES6, Gulp, CSS, Stylus, WCT, Mocha, Chai).
-- Backend development (PHP, MySQL, Firebase, Node)
+- Backend development (PHP, MySQL, Firebase, Node).
-- DevOps (Linux, Kubernetes, Docker, Nginx, Apache)
+- DevOps (Linux, Kubernetes, Docker, Nginx, Apache).

 ### Co-founder, PickMedia
 `Utrecht — Januari 2012 - July 2015`

 This was my own company I ran with a partner.
 We made websites for small creative businesses.
-I learned a lot here in a short time having had all the technical responsibilities
+I learned a lot here in a short time having had all the technical responsibilities.

 - Server maintenance (Linux).
 - Backend (Concrete5, WP, CodeIgniter).